gender in data models

 This approach provides much of the benefits of an expansive list, and removes the drawbacks discussed above.
 However, it comes at the cost of making data storage and analysis more expensive, challenging, and time-consuming.
 It may additionally still contribute to user confusion for anyone who is uncertain where or how the information will be used or whether there are expected responses.

-For smaller projects, this is still an option however.
+For smaller projects, however, this is still an option.
 Or you can offer this to a small subset of users who find that the available options don’t fit - see Not listed here.

 Assumptions that a single term will fully encompass gender, especially in a more exhaustive list of options